 The sun was a distant warmth and below it was the raucous calls and endless beating steps of everything that moved, fleet and light, heavy and ponderous.
 In places the soil ran thin and the stone was bared to the sun, naked shoulders the angry red of a man laboring at midday.
 Here the stone was most nearly awake and listening, alive to the touch of wind and sand, scoured and shaped by them.
 She felt it as the shaping of herself.
 Hollow places, rough edges, arid regions where nothing grew and change came only with the wearing away of endless years.

 Barefoot, she stood in a city the years were working upon, its towers cast down and its buildings roofless, the sun stretching long shadows of its desolation across the baked red earth.
 Sand drifted through empty streets and blew gently past her, ruffling the skirt of her white bari.
 Nuatolir was with her, she could see the shadow of his beak over her head and feel his feathers on her shoulders, but he was a distant presence and no more part of her than her bangles or girdle.

-For a long time she waited while the sun beat upon her shoulders and the sand drifted, watching the eastern horizon.
-There was something there, an enormous shape with a humped, furry back.
+For a long time she waited, watching the western horizon.
+There was something there among the buttes, an enormous shape with a humped, furry back.
 She felt a moment of revulsion until she realized it was a wolfskin, nearly as big as the man that wore it.

 He hadn’t been one for long.
 He was just so tall, and broad as few Eagle men were, the People of the Air tending to a lean and wiry build that was no burden to their beasts.
-There was a little boyish softness around his eyes and jaw, but the toys strapped to his back were men’s toys, the glittering axe blades wider than her forearms.
+There was a little boyish softness in his eyes, but the toys strapped to his back were men’s toys, and the glittering axe blades were wider than her forearms.

 He was also filthy.